LucHermitte/lh-vim-lib/doc/OO.md

 ```

 #### Prerequisites for old Vim versions
-It can also be tedious with old versions of vim, which requires the
+As you have seen, it can be tedious with old versions of Vim, which requires
-`s:getSNR()` trick.
+the `s:getSNR()` trick in the previous vanilla examples.

+lh-vim-lib helper functions still need a similar trick in order to provide
-In order to support older versions of vim the _method-injection_ functions
+_method-injection_ with older versions of Vim.

-require either the number (the one returned by `:scriptname`) of the current
+The helper functions require either the number (returned by `:scriptname`) of
-script, or the name of the current script.
+the current script, or the name of the current script.

 IOW, first you'll need: